MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-product-audience-association.md

 Ad Group Product Audience Association,Paused,,-1111,,,ClientIdGoesHere,,10,,ProductAudienceIdHere,My Product Audience,
 ```

-If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the *BulkServiceManager* to upload and download the *BulkAdGroupProductAudienceAssociation* class (coming soon), instead of calling the service operations directly and writing custom code to parse each field in the bulk file.
+If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the *BulkServiceManager* to upload and download the *BulkAdGroupProductAudienceAssociation* class, instead of calling the service operations directly and writing custom code to parse each field in the bulk file.

 ```csharp